 Net Metering

 When a qualified member-owned solar system is installed, the power produced by it will offset power they would otherwise purchase from Connexus Energy.
-If the system produces more than the member consumes from the grid, Connexus Energy will provide credit.
+If the system produces more than the member consumes from the grid, Connexus will provide credit.
 This process is often referred to as Net Metering.

-Net Metering Illustration
+Net Energy Metering Illustration

-Net Metering Rate Options
+Net Metering rate options

 Available for qualified member-owned solar systems with less than 40kWac nameplate capacity.

-• Purchase rate: $0.124/kWh
+• Purchase rate: $0.121/kWh

 • Distributed Generation Grid Access charge determined by the system size (kW AC)